Saving and Restoring a Cubit Session

-There are currently two ways to save/restore a model in Coreform Cubit.
-A file can be saved with either the Exodus or Coreform Cubit File method.
+There are currently two ways to save or restore a model in CUBIT.
+A file can be saved with either the Exodus or CUBIT File method.
 The method of choice is determined by a set command.
-The Coreform Cubit method is the default.
+The CUBIT method is the default.

 New